 10) My biggest adventure to date was cycling over 1200 km solo of the Iron Curtain Trail in Finland.
 I thought it would be flat – it wasn’t.
 I was also afraid of being lonely, but to my surprise, it never happened.

 11) I grew up in a small town in southern Alberta, Canada with the Canadian Rocky Mountains as a backdrop.
 More cows than people live there.
 My mom gets mad when I say that, but it’s true!

 12) Nothing gets me more excited than hearing about how someone pushed through their physical limits and how it transformed another area of their life.
 I truly believe they’re interconnected.
 It’s why I’m so passionate about what I do.

 13) I think Nickelback is one of the best bands on earth, plus they’re Canadian.
 Feel free to make fun of my musical tastes, all my friends do.

 14) I need to get outdoors and in nature every single day to quiet my monkey mind.
 It’s common that I’ll go for a run, a bike ride and a walk all in one day!

 15) I have two adorable black rescue cats that I adopted from animal shelters.
 I’ve named them after places I’ve loved travelling to.
 Fuego is named after Fuego Volcano in Guatemala and Coco after the Coco Islands in Costa Rica.

 16) My most memorable travels are the ones that are about the experience.
 I.e. observing gorillas in Rwanda or hiking in the Dolomites.
-They’re not ones where you’re shuffled place to place to get the requisite photo of a ‘must-see’ site.
-If that sounds like you too, check out my adventure tours.
+They’re not ones where you’re shuffled from place to place to get the requisite photo of a ‘must-see’ site.
+If that sounds like you too, check out my adventure and hiking tours.
 I have a feeling that you’ll love them as much as I do.